 MA Exercise Science, San Francisco State University

-Representing the US at both the Road World Championships and Cyclocross World Championships within 4 months of each other
+Representing the US at both the Road World Championships and Cyclocross World Championships within a four month period (2009-2010)

 Aaron’s Pro Cycling 2008